 - My Account

 Freda Kirchwey was born on this date in 1893.
 She was a white-American activist and peace advocate.

-She was born in Lake Placid, N.Y., where her father, George Washington Kirchwey, was a professor at the Columbia University Law School.
-He helped establish the New York Peace Society in 1906, supporting women's suffrage, and the development of trade unions.
+She was born in Lake Placid, N.Y., where her father, George Washington Kirchwey, was a Columbia University Law School professor.
+He helped establish the New York Peace Society in 1906, supporting women's suffrage and the development of trade unions.

-In 1915, Young Kirchwey graduated from Barnard College, where she became a member of the Woman's Peace Party.
+In 1915, Young Kirchwey graduated from Barnard College, where she became a Woman's Peace Party member.
 She became a reporter for the New York Morning Telegraph and married Evans Clark, a research director for the Socialist members of the New York City Board of Aldermen.